PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Preliminaries

 where $\mathcal{L}(\cdot)$ is a distance function of $r(x+\zeta;\theta)$ and $r(x+\zeta)$, and $\epsilon$ is the threshold of maximum allowable adversarial perturbation.

-If the structure and specific parameters of each layer of the model are known, we can apply white-box attacks to generate adversarial samples with very high success rate.
+If the structure and specific parameters of each layer of the model are known, we can apply white-box attacks to generate adversarial samples with a very high success rate.
 One efficient way of solving (\ref{eq:opt_attack}) is through gradient-based methods.
-Madry et. al. \cite{madry2017towards} proposed an iterative gradient-based method named projected gradient descent (PGD) attack.
-PGD is a numerical approach of solving constrained optimization problem.
+Madry et. al. \cite{madry2017towards} proposed an iterative gradient-based method named the projected gradient descent (PGD) attack.
+PGD is a numerical approach of solving constrained optimization problems.
 For $x\in\mathbb{R}^n$, $\emptyset \neq \mathcal{Q} \subset \mathbb{R}^n$, PGD solves

 by iterating the following equation until a stopping condition is met:

 where $k\in\mathbb{N}$ is the current iteration, $\nabla f$ is the gradient of $f$ w.r.t. differentiation of $x$, $\eta_k\in(0,\infty)$ is the gradient stepsize, and $\mathcal{P}_{\mathcal{Q}}(\cdot):\mathbb{R}^n\rightrightarrows\mathbb{R}^n$ is a projection from $\mathbb{R}^n$ to $\mathcal{Q}$.
 PGD is a simple algorithm that if the point $x_k - \eta_k \nabla f(x_k)$ after the gradient update is leaving the set $\mathcal{Q}$, then project it back; otherwise keep the point.
 In the problem (\ref{eq:opt_attack}), the set $\mathcal{Q}$ is constrained by $L^\infty$ norm, thus the projection